tied/aws-must/README.md

 * [Install Amazon AWS Command Line Interface](http://docs.aws.amazon.com/cli/latest/userguide/installing.html)
 * [Configure AWS Command Line Interface](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html)

-To list demo targets, which provision Amazon, run
+To list demo targets provisioning Amazon run

 	rake -T demo:stack-create

-**NOTICE**: Please, notice the region constraint in the output.
+**NOTICE**: the region constraint in the output.
 Some of the templates use fixed AMI configuration, which means that they work only if aws -tool defines correct region (typically in set in `~/.aws/config` file).

-To create a `demo` stack for demo case `i`, for example demo case 7 run
+To create a `demo` stack for demo case `7` run

 	rake  demo:stack-create-7